mainboi38/AIElasticAgent/README.md

 ---

 ## Why it stands out
-- **Transforms analyst intent into assets.** Feed it a plain-English description and it provisions the visualizations, panel layouts, and saved objects you need inside Kibana automatically.【F:backend/kibana_agent.py†L23-L119】【F:backend/kibana_agent.py†L152-L218】
+- **Transforms analyst intent into assets.** Feed it a plain-English description and it provisions the visualizations, panel layouts, and saved objects you need inside Kibana automatically.
-- **Speaks Elasticsearch natively.** Index mappings are validated before a dashboard is built, so every visualization references real fields and stays resilient to schema drift.【F:backend/kibana_agent.py†L65-L119】
+- **Speaks Elasticsearch natively.** Index mappings are validated before a dashboard is built, so every visualization references real fields and stays resilient to schema drift.
-- **Full-stack glue.** Converter scripts, mapping helpers, Dockerized services, and environment management show how to operationalize AI features end-to-end—not just call an API.【F:converter.py†L1-L32】【F:backend/mapping.py†L1-L24】【F:docker-compose.yml†L1-L38】
+- **Full-stack glue.** Converter scripts, mapping helpers, Dockerized services, and environment management show how to operationalize AI features end-to-end—not just call an API.
 - **Recruiter-friendly signal.** Demonstrates applied ML/AI orchestration, platform automation, and observability tooling—skills hiring teams look for in senior data, platform, or security engineers.

 ---